Argentine Pass: History

-On Sept.
-14, 1864, former provisional territorial governor Robert Steele, along with James Huff and Robert Layton discovered silver high on the slopes of McClellan Mountain, 1.85 mi (2.97 km) north of what we now call Argentine Pass.
+On September 14, 1864, former provisional territorial governor Robert Steele, along with James Huff and Robert Layton, discovered silver high on the slopes of McClellan Mountain, 1.85 mi (2.97 km) north of what we now call Argentine Pass.
 The mountains of this region are predominantly granite and gneiss, with veins containing silver-rich galena and blende (sphalerite), as well as iron pyrite, cupriferous pyrite (chalcopyrite), and some tetrahedrite.
 This was the first major discovery of silver ore in Colorado.
-They named the deposit the Belmont Lode (from the French for beautiful mountain), and the surrounding area came to be known as the Argentine mining district (from argentum, Latin for silver).
+They named the deposit the Belmont Lode (from the French for "beautiful mountain"), and the surrounding area came to be known as the Argentine mining district (from argentum, Latin for silver).
 The discovery led to the growth of Georgetown as an early center of the silver mining industry in Colorado, although development was slowed by a general ignorance of how to properly treat the ore, by the high cost of transportation from the mines, and by the climate at that altitude.
-Eventually, both sides of the pass were heavily mined, and the district was divided into the East Argentine and West Argentine Districts, divided by the pass.
+Eventually, both sides of the pass were heavily mined, and the district was divided into the East Argentine and West Argentine Districts, joined by the pass.
 Many remains of mining activity remain visible today.

 Work began on a toll road over Argentine Pass in 1869; the toll was typically one dollar for a team and wagon.
-In 1883, the road was purchased by Clear Creek and Summit County as a public highway; in the same year, the Denver, South Park and Pacific Railroad reached Dillon, diverting most of the freight traffic from the toll road.
+In 1883, the road was purchased by Clear Creek County and Summit County as a public highway; in the same year, the Denver, South Park and Pacific Railroad reached Dillon, diverting most of the freight traffic from the toll road.
 The stagecoach fare from Georgetown to Chihuahua, 15 mi away by road over the pass, was $2.50 in 1885.
 Under county management, the road was never well maintained, and it gradually became impassable to teams and wagons.
 The town of Waldorf was established as a rest stop on the east side of the pass.

 In 1875, the Hayden Survey reported the Argentine Pass wagon road to be the highest wagon road in Colorado; at the time, it was the primary route from Georgetown to the mining camps in the Blue River Valley (Breckenridge and Montezuma).